jhkennedy/sliderule-docs/jekyll/_pages/Overview.md

 The development of _SlideRule_ is led by The University of Washington in conjunction with the  ICESat-2 program.
 The initial use of SlideRule is to support science investigations using ICESat-2's ATL03, ATL06, and ATL08 datasets.

-For a quick start guide that walks you through using SlideRule right away, see the [Getting Started Guide](/gettingstarted/).
+For a quick start guide that walks you through using SlideRule right away, see the [Beginner's Tutorial](/tutorial/).
 What follows is a detailed look at SlideRule's architecture and the various components that make up the system.

 ## System Block Diagram